Foreskin care and penis care

 - giving your child some nappy-free time

-- putting nappy barrier cream or nappy rash ointment on the tip of your child’s foreskin
+- putting a simple ointment on the tip of your child’s foreskin – for example, a petroleum jelly like Vaseline

-- adding some salt to your child’s bathwater or using a cup with salty water to bathe the penis.
+- adding salt to your child’s bathwater or using a cup with salty water to bathe the penis – aim for about 1 tablespoon of salt per litre of warm water.

-Balanitis is an inflammation of the foreskin and penis, with swelling and redness.
-There might be a discharge, and urinating might be painful.
-Try salt baths for 1-2 days, or use a cup with salty water to bathe the penis.
-If the problem doesn’t go away, see your GP, who might prescribe a corticosteroid cream or antibiotics.
+Balanitis is an inflammation of the foreskin and penis.
+There’s usually swelling and a red, purple or grey appearance, and there might be discharge.
+Urinating might be painful.
+Try salt baths morning and night for 1-2 days, or use a cup of salty water to bathe the penis.
+If the problem doesn’t go away, see your GP, who might prescribe a special ointment or antibiotics.

 Tight foreskin